openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ##### Distinguishing SETs from other Kinds of JWTs
 Of particular concern is the possibility that SETs are confused for other kinds of JWTs.
-The Security Considerations section of {{RFC8417}} has several sub-sections on this subject.
+The Security Considerations section of {{SET}} has several sub-sections on this subject.
 The SSE Framework is asking for further restrictions:

 * The `sub` claim MUST NOT be present, as described in {{event-subjects}}.